OSGConnect/connectbook/start/jobs/monitor-review-jobs.md

 ## Constraints for Job Attributes

 To display only the output of specified attributes, it is possible to use the "auto format" flag denoted as `-af` with `condor_q <U/C/J>`.
-An example use case is to view the owner and location of the site where a given job, such as job ID 15244592.127, is running by using:
+An example use case is to view the owner and location of the site where a given job, such as job ID `15244592.127`, is running by using:

 ```
-$ condor_q 15244592.127 -af Ownder MATCH_EXP_JOBGLIDEIN_ResourceName
+$ condor_q 15244592.127 -af Owner MATCH_EXP_JOBGLIDEIN_ResourceName

 alice BNL-ATLAS
 ```

+In the above example, the `Owner` is the user alice and the job is running on resources owned by the Brookhaven National Laboratory as indicated by `BNL_ATLAS`.

 ## View Specific Job Attributes Across More Than One Job

 It is possible to sort and filter the output for one or more job attributes across a batch of jobs.
 When investigating more than one job, it is advantageous to limit the print out to a certain number of jobs to avoid flooding your screen.
 To limit the output to a specified number of jobs, use `-limit N` and replace N with the number of jobs you would like to view.
-For example, to view the site location where 100 jobs belonging to batch 12245532 ran, you can use:
+For example, to view the site location where 100 jobs belonging to batch `12245532` ran, you can use:

 ```
 $ condor_q 12245532 -limit 100 -af MATCH_EXP_JOBGLIDEIN_ResourceName | sort | uniq -c